borball/ocp-cluster-scaling/README.md

 ## Ideas

 Using OpenShift Multi-Cluster Engine(MCE) to expand the cluster.
-Either install MCE on a dedicated cluster or the target cluster[local-cluster](https://github.com/borball/ocp-cluster-scaling/tree/local-cluster) which is going to expand.
+Either install MCE on a dedicated cluster or the target cluster [(local-cluster)](https://github.com/borball/ocp-cluster-scaling/tree/local-cluster) which is going to expand.

 ## Procedures